Adoption of the Gregorian calendar: Turkey

-The Ottoman Empire's Rumi calendar, used for fiscal purposes, was realigned from a Julian to a Gregorian starting on 16 February / 1 March 1917.
+The Ottoman Empire's Rumi calendar, used for fiscal purposes, was realigned from a Julian to a Gregorian basis starting on 16 February / 1 March 1917.
 The beginning of the year was reset to 1 January starting in 1918.
 (Note: See discussion and references at Rumi calendar.)
 The numbering of the years, though, remained uniquely Turkish until Turkey adopted the Gregorian calendar on 1 January 1926.
+The transition left a visible trace in historical records: gravestones from the early Republican era in cemeteries such as Feriköy Cemetery commonly show birth years in the Hijri calendar and death dates in the Gregorian calendar.
+Since exact birth dates were often unrecorded and a Hijri year usually spans two Gregorian years, the precise Gregorian birth year cannot be determined from these inscriptions.

 Russia

 Partial Russian text of the decree adopting the Gregorian calendar in Russia as published in Pravda on 25 January 1918 (Julian) or 7 February 1918 (Gregorian).
-It instructed citizens to count the day after January 31 as 14th February.
+It instructed citizens to count the day after 31 January as 14 February.

 In Russia, the Gregorian calendar was accepted after the October Revolution.
 On 24 January 1918, the Council of People's Commissars issued a decree that Wednesday, 31 January 1918, was to be followed by Thursday, 14 February 1918, thus dropping 13 days from the calendar.
 (Note: The Julian calendar had by that time drifted by another three days since 1582 (in 1700, 1800 and 1900, see Century leap year) from astronomical reality, so thirteen days needed to be elided.)
 The decree required that the Julian date was to be written in parentheses after the Gregorian date, until 1 July 1918.
 With the change, the October Revolution itself, once converted, took place on 7 November.
 Articles about the October Revolution that mention this date difference tend to do a full conversion to the dates from Julian to the Gregorian calendar.
 For example, in the article "The October (November) Revolution" the Encyclopædia Britannica uses the format of "25 October (7 November, New Style)" to describe the date of the start of the revolution.